SBI net profit surges 67% to record Rs 7,627 crore in Sept quarter

 “But we will see some utilisation of term loans because there is clear visibility of demand and capacity augmentation is also happening.
 I hope by the end of this quarter or Q4, there will be significant improvement in capacity utilisation, which will lead to availability of term loans and working capital loans,” he added.

 The bank expects capacity addition in the iron & steel sector.
-Even oil may start availing their working capital limits, it said.
+Even oil companies may start availing their working capital limits, it said.
 Also, all metal sectors are seeing an uptick.
 Khara said the bank would like to see advances touch 10 per cent by the end of FY22 but much of it would be a function of the real economy.

 The retail segment may grow faster than what it has grown.
 As far as the corporate segment is concerned, the lender has seen decent demand this month.
 “And, if this trend continues, hopefully, we will be in a position to see decent numbers.
 The unutilised working limit level may come down from 50 per cent to 30-35 per cent in FY22,” Khara added.